Bihar election 2020: Gandhis, Shatrughan Sinha among Congress’s star campaigners

 Patna, Oct 10: The Congress party on Saturday released the list of its star campaigners for the Bihar assembly elections.

-Apart from party president Sonia Gandhi, former chief Rahul Gandhi and his sister and the party's UP general secretary Priyanka Gandhi Vadra, the list features party leader and Bollywood actor Shatrughan Sinha, senior leader Ghulam Nabi Azad and Rajasthan Congress leader Sachin Pilot.
+Party president Sonia Gandhi, Rahul Gandhi and former prime minister Manmohan Singh leading them.The list features party leader and Bollywood actor Shatrughan Sinha, senior leader Ghulam Nabi Azad and Rajasthan Congress leader Sachin Pilot.

+Sonia Gandhi and Manmohan Singh are unlikely to campaign physically and may address virtual rallies for the upcoming assembly polls.

+Former Lok Sabha Speaker Meira Kumar and Congress chief ministers Ashok Gehlot, Amarinder Singh and Bhupesh Baghel also figure among the star campaigners.